Bob Ehrlich: 2002 Maryland gubernatorial campaign

-Tenure as governor
+Governor of Maryland (2003–2007)

 Ehrlich said "fiscal responsibility, education, health, and the environment, public safety, and commerce" were the "Five Pillars" of his administration.
 He opposed sales and income tax increases and supported legalization of slot machines to raise revenue.

 Under Ehrlich's tenure, Maryland stayed 0.5% or more below the national unemployment average.
 The unemployment rate dropped significantly from 4.5% in 2003 to 3.9% in 2006, with an increase of 98,000 private sector jobs, aided by its proximity to the strong labor market associated with the national capital.

 Ehrlich established a Department of Disabilities within his cabinet for people with disabilities – the first such cabinet-level agency in the nation.

 In 2004, Ehrlich signed the Chesapeake Bay Restoration Act: it funds upgrades of water treatment plants to reduce pollution discharge by a surcharge on business and residential water and septic bills.
 The resulting reduction in pollution into the bay was expected to meet approximately one-third of Maryland's obligations under the 2000 Chesapeake Bay Agreement.
 The Chesapeake Bay Foundation described the Chesapeake Bay Restoration Act as the most significant piece of legislation for the Bay in a generation.

 Ehrlich opposed President George W. Bush's 2006 approval for a United Arab Emirates firm to take control of six U.S. port operations, including those at the Port of Baltimore.
 (See Dubai Ports World controversy).

 In 2006, Ehrlich signed a law banning police traffic ticket quotas.